Language selection

 Space debris

-With the NEOSSat and Sapphire space telescopes, Canada is contributing to the international efforts to track and monitor space objects, including space debris, which helps keep the space environment safe and sustainable for present and future generations.
+With data from NEOSSat and Sapphire, Canada is contributing to the international efforts to track and monitor space objects, including space debris, which helps keep the space environment safe and sustainable for present and future generations.

-The Canadian Space Agency has developed a service called Conjunction Risk Assessment and Mitigation System (CRAMS) to help manage space debris by assessing collision risks with other objects and computing avoidance manoeuvres when appropriate.
+The CSA has developed a service called Conjunction Risk Assessment and Mitigation System (CRAMS) to help manage space debris by assessing collision risks with other objects and computing avoidance manoeuvres when appropriate.
 CRAMS provides important data that allows satellite operators to quickly react to possible danger.
 The service is also shared with many satellite operators worldwide.

 Explore further